 You can install the Google Play Store fairly easily.
 But if you want even more control over the tablet you may want to root it and/or unlock the bootloader so that you can add or remove software that would otherwise be locked down.

-Up until now there was no way to unlock or root the latest Fire HD 8.
+Up until now there was no way to unlock or root the 8th-gen Fire HD 8 (the 2018 model).
 But now there is.